Spirit Airlines Declares Bankruptcy: What This Means for Budget Travel

 Why you shouldn’t panic about a potential Spirit Airlines shutdown

-While things are looking pretty grim for Spirit, their demise isn't written in stone.
+While things are looking pretty grim for Spirit, its demise isn't written in stone.
 Auditors required the airline to use the phrase "substantial doubt" in their recent SEC filing, but that substantial doubt only comes into play if the company stays on the same course.

 - Planning to sell planes, real estate and airport gates to raise funds